 People using this medication may have serious side effects.
 Some of these effects may occur even after stopping treatment.
-However, your doctor has prescribed this drug because he or she has judged that the benefit to you is greater than the risk of side effects.
+However, you have been prescribed this drug because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.

 Tell your doctor right away if you have any serious side effects, including: new/worsening cough, shortness of breath, diarrhea with blood/mucus, symptoms of liver disease (such as persistent nausea/vomiting, loss of appetite, stomach/abdominal pain, yellowing eyes/skin, dark urine), signs of kidney problems (such as change in the amount of urine, pink/bloody urine), persistent/unusual headache, dizziness/fainting, vision changes, deepening of the voice, eye redness/pain, sensitivity to light, numbness/tingling of the arms/legs, joint stiffness/pain, muscle weakness/tenderness/pain, signs of infection (such as sore throat that doesn't go away, fever, chills, burning/painful/frequent/urgent urination), easy bruising/bleeding.

 Pembrolizumab may cause hormone gland problems (such as thyroid, pituitary, adrenal, pancreas).
 Your body could make too much or too little hormone.
 Tell your doctor right away if you have any symptoms such as: cold or heat intolerance, unexplained weight loss/gain, mental/mood changes, slow/fast/pounding/irregular heartbeat, unusual tiredness, constipation.